rutikwankhade/Devblogs-hashnode/ck7k24sxu01otnds1bukx15ip.md

 ![23.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583665729854/T5xcexDIL.png)

 ### 📌 awesome
 The name itself suggests its awesome.
-You can find curated list of all kinds of interesting topics. [visit repository](https://github.com/sindresorhus/awesome)
+You can find a curated list of all kinds of interesting topics. [visit repository](https://github.com/sindresorhus/awesome)

 ![awesome.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583666265281/HFcB7f5CP.png)

 ### 📌 professional-programming
 The goal of this repository is to make you a more proficient developer.
 You'll find only resources that are truly inspiring, or that have become timeless classics. [visit repository](https://github.com/charlax/professional-programming)

 ![pf.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583671914170/2MgELEhMq.png)

 ### 📌 free-for-dev
-Developers have a massive amount of services offering free tiers, but it can be hard to find them all .
+Developers have a massive amount of services offering free tiers, but it can be hard to find them all.
 This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers. [visit repository](https://github.com/ripienaar/free-for-dev)

 ![freedev.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583667698613/98khisufv.png)